austineamonn/SummerResearch2024/README.md

 Project Mentor: Dr. Shahnewaz Sakib.

 ## General Outline of Summer Research Project:
-To build a framework that will take various inputs from college student users, protect their data by privatizing the dataset, and build a machine learning model trained on the privatized data that will solve a multilabel classification problem and output recommendations for topics that a student should consider for future study based on their inputs.
+First a synthetic dataset was generated based on both real life data and synthetic mappings.
+Within the mapping there are three column types: Xp are private data that should not be leaked, X are the data being used to calculate Xu the utility data that the machine learning model is trying to predict.
+Then the feature importance for the dataset was calculated based on how much each X column impacted the target Xu column.
+Then the data was privatized using a variety of techniques including differential privacy, random shuffling, and noise addition.
+Then the privacy loss - utility gain tradeoff was calculated across machine learning models and privatization techniques.

 ### Goal:
-Take student input data and build a privatized version.
-From the privatized version a machine learning model will provide students with topics for future study.
-Then the students take these topics to advisors, professors, counselors, peers, and others.
-These people will help the student pick what courses to take the upcoming semester based on the topics given and the courses offered at the student’s school.
+Take student input data and build a privatized version to train a machine learning model.
+The machine learning model will provide students with topics for future study and possible career paths.
+Then the students take these topics and paths to advisors, professors, counselors, peers, and others.
+These people will help the student consider next steps (picking classes, career fairs, etc.) based on the results.

 ### Table of Contents:
 <ol>